Introduction

 offers excellent wear resistance and dimensional stability with

 strength approaching that of steel parts.
-However, high metal
+However, high

 temperatures lead to rapid die degradation and the added costs